Henri Emmanuelli: Early life and career

 Emmanuelli was born in Eaux-Bonnes in the French department of Pyrénées-Atlantiques.
 He grew up with a working-class background and lost his father at a very young age.
 He studied at Lycée Louis-Barthou in Pau, Pyrénées-Atlantiques and then in Sciences Po in Paris.

 In 1969, he joined the Compagnie Financière Edmond de Rothschild.
 In 1971, he was appointed to the management of this company, becoming a senior banking executive and then a co-director in 1975.
-He continued his professional career at the Rothschild Bank until he was elected at the French National Assembly at age 32 in 1978.
+He continued his professional career at the Rothschild Bank until he was elected to the National Assembly at age 32 in 1978.